brunob/leaflet.fullscreen/README.md

 });
 ```

-If your map have a zoomControl the fullscreen button will be added at the bottom of this one.
+If your map has a zoomControl the fullscreen button will be added at the bottom of this one.

-If your map doesn't have a zoomContron the fullscreen button will be added to topleft corner of the map (same as the zoomcontrol).
+If your map doesn't have a zoomControl the fullscreen button will be added to topleft corner of the map (same as the zoomControl).

 If you want to use the plugin on a map embedded in an iframe, don't forget to set `allowfullscreen` attribute on your iframe.